 Queen's University

-2015 Canadian Institute of Planners Award of Excellence, Urban Design
+Canadian Institute of Planners Award for Planning Excellence in Urban Design

 Queen’s University is a distinguished and long-established academic institution with a number of well-known professional programs.
 It occupies a number of campus locations within the historic city of Kingston and this setting is a fundamental part of the Queen’s campus experience.
 As the University looks to its future, defining and leveraging the potential of lands beyond the Main Campus has become increasingly important to ensure capacity for growth and economic development.